 Get more liner tips in How to Apply Eyeliner.

 Make Your Eyes the Center of AttentionJust as a fireplace can be the focal point of a living room, consider making your eyes the focal point of your face.
-This will detract attention from any fine lines or turkey wattles.
+This will detract attention from any fine lines or developing turkey wattles.

 Enhance your eye color with eyeshadow shades that will make your eyes pop.
 For brown or hazel eyes, golds and browns are gorgeous as are blues.
 Blue eyes look great with blue-gray, coppers, gold and browns and dark eyes look fantastic with deep rich shades.